LEQO-Framework/bloqCat-modeling/nodetypes/https%3A%2F%2Fbloqcat.github.io%2Ftosca%2Fnodetypes/AngleEncoding_latest-w1-wip1/README.md

 # Pattern
-> The original publication of this pattern can be found in [here](https://ieeexplore.ieee.org/document/9425837)
+> &copy; The original publication of this pattern can be found in [here](https://ieeexplore.ieee.org/document/9425837)
 ## Haftungsausschluss